gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Threading/README.md

 ## Asynchronous Concurrency

 `Gapotchenko.FX.Threading` module provides plenty of synchronization primitives supporting not only synchronous, but also asynchronous execution models.
-This closes the gap in the mainstream .NET BCL which had a decade-old lack of them.
+This closes the gap in the mainstream .NET BCL which had a decades-old lack of them.

 <details>
 <summary>Historical context</summary>